Dark Photons from the Center of the Earth: Smoking-Gun Signals of Dark Matter: Signal Rates and Characteristics

 To very roughly estimate the detection rates for IceCube, we expect that for $m_X \sim 1~\tev$, all dark photons that decay within the instrumented volume of IceCube are detected, and so we take $A_{\text{eff}} \approx 1~\km^2$ and $D \approx 1~\km$.
 For lighter dark matter, say, $m_X \sim 100~\gev$, the decay products may be lost between the photomultiplier strings of IceCube.
 But these should be seen with high efficiency in DeepCore~\cite{Collaboration:2011ym}, the subset of IceCube with finer string spacings and lower threshold, and so we also present results for the instrumented volume of DeepCore, with $A_{\text{eff}} \approx 0.067~\km^2$ and $D \approx 0.55~\km$.

 In \figref{resultsIceCube} we present the number of signal events for $m_X = 100~\gev$, 1 TeV, and 10 TeV in the $(m_{A'}, \varepsilon)$ plane.
 The bumpy features and closed contours are real physical features resulting from Sommerfeld enhancement resonances.
-Also shown are the regions of parameter space disfavored by existing bounds on dark-photon-mediated $X N \to X N$ scattering from direct detection experiments, such as XENON100 and LUX~\cite{DelNobile:2015uua}, and $X$-independent bounds on dark photons from beam dump experiments and supernovae~\cite{Dent:2012mx, Dreiner:2013mua, Essig:2013lka, Kazanas:2014mca, Rrapaj:2015wgs}.
-We use the recently updated supernova cooling bounds in Ref.~\cite{Rrapaj:2015wgs} which differ from earlier calculations for emission of light particles by including multiple pion exchange processes.
-As a result, these cooling bounds are about an order of magnitude weaker than previous limits based on single pion exchange.
+Also shown are the regions of parameter space disfavored by existing bounds on dark-photon-mediated $X N \to X N$ scattering from direct detection experiments, such as PANDAX-II~\cite{DelNobile:2015uua,Cui:2017nnn}, and $X$-independent bounds on dark photons from beam dump experiments and supernovae~\cite{Dent:2012mx, Dreiner:2013mua, Essig:2013lka, Kazanas:2014mca, Rrapaj:2015wgs,Mahoney:2017jqk}.
+We use the recently updated supernova cooling bounds in Ref.~\cite{Mahoney:2017jqk}.

 We see that the indirect detection signal discussed here probes regions of parameter space that are so far inaccessible by other methods.
-As anticipated in \secref{darkphoton}, the indirect detection signal is largest for $\varepsilon \sim 10^{-9} - 10^{-7}$, where the $A'$ decay length is comparable to $R_{\oplus}$.
-For $m_X \sim \tev$ and $\varepsilon \sim 10^{-8}$, for example, $N_{\text{sig}} \sim 10,000$ events over 10 years are possible in regions of parameter space that are otherwise currently viable.
+As anticipated in \secref{darkphoton}, the indirect detection signal is largest for $\varepsilon \sim 10^{-10} - 10^{-8}$, where the $A'$ decay length is comparable to $R_{\oplus}$.
+For $m_X \sim 10~\tev$ and $\varepsilon \sim 10^{-8}$, for example, $N_{\text{sig}} \sim 1,000$ events over 10 years are possible in regions of parameter space that are otherwise currently viable.
 IceCube has collected roughly 7 years of data already, and so detailed analyses will either exclude large new regions of the $(m_{A'}, \varepsilon)$ parameter space or discover dark matter.

 For $m_X \sim 100~\gev$, the indirect and direct detection sensitivities are comparable for $\alpha_X$ between $\alpha_X^\text{th}$ and $\alpha_X^{\text{max}}$.
 The indirect and direct detection sensitivities are shown in the conventional $(m_X, \sigma_{Xn})$ plane in \figref{direct}, where $\sigma_{Xn}$ is the spin-independent $X$--nucleon cross section: $\mu_{T}^2 A_T^2 \sigma_{Xn} = \mu_{n}^2 \sigma_{XT}$ with $T=\text{Xe}$.
 The indirect detection signal is suppressed for both large $\sigma_{Xn}$ (large $\varepsilon$, dark photons decay too soon) and small $\sigma_{Xn}$ (small $\varepsilon$, dark matter capture is too slow and the captive population does not equilibrate).
 Of course, the large $\sigma_{Xn}$ are already excluded by direct detection experiments.
 Focusing on the small $\sigma_{Xn}$ region, for $m_X > 100~\gev$, the indirect detection signals probe cross sections as much as three orders of magnitude below the current bounds from direct detection experiments, such as XENON and LUX.